Bitcasino

 • Probability Change Continuation Rate: Percentage of probability changes lasting.

-• Probability of winning a minor jackpot (Ko-Atari): Probability of winning a minor jackpot in slots featuring minor jackpot RUSH.
+• Probability of winning a minor jackpot (Ko-Atari): Probability of winning a minor jackpot in slots featuring a minor jackpot RUSH.